chr15m/gitnonymous/README.md

 	export GIT_AUTHOR_EMAIL="protect-all-babies@anonymous-mail-provider.com"
 	export TZ=UTC

+You can pass `ssh-keygen` options to the setup command as well.
+For example to create an ed25519 key instead of an RSA key:

+	$ ./gitnonymous-setup KEYNAME -t ed25519

 ## Use ##

 You can symlink the `gitnonymous` and `gitnonymous-setup` commands into your `~/bin` folder or somewhere else on your `PATH` to execute them without typing the full path.